MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P2-Core-Game-Objects/content.md

 slug: core-game-objects
 ---

 For Sushi Neko you will be using the default portrait orientation.
-You will need to modify the *GameScene.sks* scene size to a iPhone resolution.
+You will need to set the *GameScene.sks* scene size to an iPhone resolution.
 The artwork was designed for iPhone 6 or 7, and should work for most other screen sizes.

 ## Set the Game to Portrait